What is GitHub?

 Let’s review what you did in this article:

-Learned that Github that uses Git to facilitate software development by tracking changes
+Learned that Github uses Git to facilitate software development by tracking changes

 Created your own GitHub account